-\bigcirc We strive to create value for our shareholders, customers, We are a leading strategic global partner to the healthcare employees, suppliers and communities.
-We distribute our derived industry, founded in Switzerland in 1897.
-We enable a healthier economic value to multiple stakeholders through a variety of world by collaborating with our customers on new and innovative streams.
-These include employees through compensation medicines that help treat a wide range of diseases.
-We achieve and benefits, shareholders through share price evolution and this by combining technological insight with world-class dividends, suppliers and service providers through raw material manufacturing, scientific expertise and process excellence. and service contracts, and society and governments through Our unparalleled breadth of development and manufacturing taxes and local community projects.
-Part of the earned value is processes enable our customers to commercialize their discoveries retained in the company for further growth through innovation, and innovations in the pharmaceutical, biotech and nutrition strategic investments and bolt-on acquisitions. markets. value added to all our stakeholders in 2023 was 3,145 million CHF.
+We strive to create value for our shareholders, customers, employees, suppliers and communities.
+We distribute our derived economic value to multiple stakeholders through a variety of streams.
+These include employees through compensation and benefits, shareholders through share price evolution and dividends, suppliers and service providers through raw material and service contracts, and society and governments through taxes and local community projects.
+Part of the earned value is retained in the company for further growth through innovation, strategic investments and bolt-on acquisitions. < The net value added to all our stakeholders in 2023 was 3,145 million CHF.
 Our tax report/policy is available on our website.
-For \odot > We operate across five continents, and our structure of further information on our financial performance, please see four divisions has been designed to capture synergies and the Financial Statements section of our 2023 Annual Report.
+For further information on our financial performance, please see the Financial Statements